sabdulrahman/GenHealth/README.md

 ## Overview

-GenHealth is a state-of-the-art multimodal AI system that combines **text processing**, **medical imaging analysis**, and **structured data integration** to boost diagnostic extraction accuracy from medical reports.
+GenHealth is a multimodal AI system that combines **text processing**, **medical imaging analysis**, and **structured data integration** to boost diagnostic extraction accuracy from medical reports.
 Built with the latest advances in deep learning and clinical AI.

 ### Key Features